estalaPaul/gtcli/README.md

 ## Disclaimer

 This is meant for personal use only and is alpha level code.
-It in no way is ready or meant for production use.
+It, in no way, is ready for production use.